pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	Rule added
 	Rule added (v6)

-I ran into a weird error:
+I ran into a weird error after this:

 	Mar 04 10:06:18 ubuntu-s-1vcpu-1gb-nyc1-01 systemd[1]: nginx.service: Failed to parse PID from file /run/nginx.pid: Invalid argument

-Which I could resolve using [this workaround](https://stackoverflow.com/a/42084804), but it was overshadowed by the Gunicorn ENV variable issue I described earlier, so not sure if this would have been a stopper.
+... which I could resolve using [this workaround](https://stackoverflow.com/a/42084804), but it was overshadowed by the Gunicorn ENV variable issue I described earlier, so not sure if this would have been a stopper.

 And voilà: we have our PyBites API hosted on Digital Ocean!